sultani0802/calculator/README.md

 ![Alt text](/calcscreenshot.png)

 ## Features
-Add, subtract, divive, and multiply
+Add, subtract, divide, and multiply

 ## Requirements
 Xcode 9. iPhone 6 or newer running iOS 11 isn't necessary but nice to use to deploy the app